 Our Interview Process

-We will provide further information on our interview dates upon receipt of your application.
-To prepare for the interview we recommend that you familiarise yourself with the National Curriculum in the subject or age range that you are looking to train within.
+Our interviews take place throughout the year.
+To prepare for the interview, we recommend that you familiarise yourself with the National Curriculum in the subject or age range that you are looking to train within.

 Get Into Teaching also have useful information on preparing for an interview.

-Secondary SCITT Tuition Fee applicants – If shortlisted for interview you will be invited to Wildern School where you will manage a teaching activity, deliver a presentation, undertake a Subject Knowledge based test, a written task and the formal interview.
+Secondary SCITT Tuition Fee applicants – If selected for interview, you will be invited to spend the day at Wildern School where you will deliver a short teaching activity to a group of pupils.
+The day will continue with the following tasks: a maths and English proficiency audit; subject knowledge audits for your specific subject; a written task and an individual formal interview.

 - Build a rapport and engage with the pupils

 - Actively involve all pupils in the task